Lazlow Jones: Other series

 Lazlow has collaborated with Rockstar Games on Red Dead Redemption and Max Payne 3, co-writing and directing pedestrian dialogue and in-game media.
 He was also a writer and audio director on Red Dead Redemption 2.

 Post-Rockstar

-In April 2020, Lazlow left Rockstar Games, after spending nearly 20 years at the company.
+In April 2020, Lazlow left Rockstar Games for personal reasons after spending nearly 20 years at the company.
 He has since operated Radio Lazlow, an independent production company working on projects for studios like Disney and Netflix.
+Lazlow co-founded Absurd Ventures with co-founder of Rockstar Games, Dan Houser.

 Other projects

 Lazlow has written articles for Playboy and the Long Island Press, and was an occasional guest on the Opie and Anthony and Ron and Fez shows on SiriusXM.
 He is affiliated with 2600, having appeared on their Off the Hook radio show, their film Freedom Downtime and as a panellist and staffer at several of the H.O.P.E. conferences.